 3. Exercising Control Over Medical Judgment

-Exercising any amount of direction or control over the professional judgment of health care providers, either directly or indirectly, is a violation of the corporate practice of medicine.
+Exercising any amount of direction or control over the professional judgment of health care providers, either directly or indirectly, is a violation of the prohibition of the corporate practice of medicine.

 If, for example, a MSO adopts policies and procedures that require any patient with specific symptoms or conditions to obtain a certain test from a certain facility, if it is covered by their insurance, the MSO is directing the practice.